saadman2001rahman/wishlist_website/README.md

 Hello,

 In order to make the project work, please make the database as per the the_sql.sql file provided.
-Also add a master_user and an administrator before running the project, since administrators can only be added through the phpmyadmin interface for security reasons.
-When going into the project, please go into the index.php file and start there, after making an admininstrator entity.
+Please name the database wishlist_website and use the credentials as follows: $con = mysqli_connect("localhost", "root", "", "wishlist_website");

 Thanks